 Teased (rather poorly) in Batman Vs. Superman, Ben Affleck's Batman enlists the help of metahumans across the world to help defend the planet.

 Exactly what that threat is we're not sure, but rumour has it that it's Steppenwolf, an ally of Darkseid who was mentioned in BvS.

 With The Force Awakens ending with Rey (Daisy Ridley) finding Luke Skywalker (Mark Hamill), The Last Jedi continues that thread as she begins her Jedi training.

-While the trailer doesn't give away too much (it is a teaser after all), it ends with a tantalising statement delivered by Luke Skywalker.
+While the trailer doesn't give away too much (it is a teaser after all), it ends with a tantalising statement by Luke Skywalker.
 Does he really want the Jedi order to end?
-And what will that mean for the fate of the galaxy?
+And what does that mean for the fate of the galaxy?

 Release date: 15th December